RomanAlexandroff/IoT-Name-Badge-ESP32/README.md

 The Telegram-related functionality is possible thanks to Brian Lough's [Universal Telegram Bot](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot) library.

-The OTA functionality added using [ElegantOTA](https://github.com/ayushsharma82/ElegantOTA) as well as [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) libraries.
+The OTA functionality added using native Arduino OTA library.

 ## Example of the credentials.h File